zorker/rothui/wow7.0/oUF_SimpleConfig/README.md

 ## NamePlate callback

-You can define the following function if you manually want to react on nameplate events.
+You can define the following function if you want to react on nameplate events.

 ```
 local function NamePlateCallback(...)